spectrocloud/librarium/content/docs/04.5-devx/05-app-profile/02-container-deployment.md

 # Container Deployment

 Palette App Mode supports the use of containers, a standard unit of software that packages code and all its dependencies to run applications quickly and reliably from one computing environment to another.
-They contain all the required executables, binary codes, libraries, and configuration files.
+Containers contain all the required executables, binary codes, libraries, and configuration files.
 As a result, containers are lightweight and portable with less overhead.
-To add a container tier to Palette Dev Engine App Profile follow the steps below.
+To add a container tier to Palette Dev Engine App Profile, follow the steps below.

 <br />